What is the current state of the retail industry? To no one’s surprise, most retailers see customer service as their most important challenge.

 Knowledge is power.
 Online retail is obsessed with data as anyone who sells anything should be.
 How many clicks did it take before someone put an item in a cart?
 How many abandoned the cart without purchasing?
 If we move a product placement on the website or change the background, how does that affect conversion?

 In a brick and mortar store, knowing your in-store analytics can help with merchandising, product mix, and evaluating your employees and their ability to sell the merchandise.
-As Bill McCarthy with ShopperTrak says, “Higher traffic counts mean nothing if your conversion rates remain lackluster.”
+As Bill McCarthy with ShopperTrak once said, “Higher traffic counts mean nothing if your conversion rates remain lackluster.”
 Yet...

 55% of respondents said they did not know the conversion rate of shoppers to customers.